warrior-cultures-and-training

 Ti Ringaringa: Hand Games and Coordination

-Ti ringaringa was a favourite activity in whare wananga (houses of learning) for warriors.
-The repetitive practice built muscle memory that could be applied directly to combat drills.
+Ti ringaringa was a favourite activity in whare wānanga (houses of learning) for warriors.
+The repetitive practice built muscle memory that transferred directly to combat drills.
+Some versions incorporated paired practice, where two warriors exchanged implements at increasing speeds to simulate the chaos of close-quarters fighting.

 Manu Tu: Bird-Catching Games